kisdole/slides/python/basic.md

 {id: what-is-programming}

 * Use some language to tell the computer what to do.
-* Like a cooking recepie it has step-by-step instructions.
+* Like a cooking recipe it has step-by-step instructions.
 * Taking a complex problem and dividing it into small steps a computer can do.